jarvis1704/News-App/README.md

 * Personalized News Feed: Get recommendations based on your reading habits.
 * Push Notifications: Stay up-to-date with breaking news alerts.

-I are constantly working to improve NewsApp and provide the best user experience possible.
+I am constantly working to improve NewsApp and provide the best user experience possible.
 Feel free to share your feedback and suggestions!